owenshen24/golb/contents/Recognizing-vs-Generating#3.md

 title: Recognizing vs Generating
 summary: Two core ways to categorize tasks are Recognizing and Generating.
-Though they may seem similar, I think the difference is in the amount of effort involved.
-This framework is useful for noticing when a proposed solution is going to be effective or not.
+Though they may seem similar on the surface, they differ in the amount of effort involved.
+This dichotomy is useful for understanding which ways of solving a problem are effective, and which ones are essentially just paying lip service.

 In computer science, one of the biggest open questions concerns [P vs NP](https://en.wikipedia.org/wiki/P_versus_NP_problem).
 This question asks whether or not problems that are quickly *verifiable* are also quickly *solvable*.
 For example, checking to see whether 7 and 17 are prime factors of 119 versus actually factoring 119.
 This dichotomy isn't just academic in nature; it also provides a good starting point for what I regard as the human analogue of this dichotomy--**Recognizing** vs **Generating**.